 Growing up in a predominantly white school setting, we were only exposed to a limited amount of Black authors and even the teacher really didn't know how to deliver the "message" of what was read.
 We, the students had to "figure it out" for ourselves which left me to not really get a chance to appreciate Black Literature at all.
+Now McVay has created an environment for the students to be able to be themselves and not have to be concerned with whether or not they are speaking within the correct language code.

 Christina McVay also mentions that she has embraced a lot of different values by teaching Black Literature and that causes one to really thing about changing their "own world".